-The principle of authentication is the act or process of identifying a voter's identity to confirm that they are in fact a legitimate, eligible voter.
+The principle of authentication is the act or process of identifying a voter's identity and that they are in fact a legitimate, eligible voter.
 Authenticating a voter's original identity ensures they can access the voting system and cast a ballot (Abu-Shanab et al., 2013).
-Depending on the type of electronic voting system, the process of authentication may be either manual or digital.
-In the case of electronic tabulators, for example, voters are authenticated manually at the polls and mark their ballot by hand before either placing it in the tabulator themselves or having an official do so for them.
-With online, telephone, and some voting machines authentication is electronic (IDEA, 2011).
+Depending on the type of electronic voting system, the